 Bell Batteries is an Australian lithium-ion battery storage company that is focused on providing Grid and EV Charging energy supply across Australia to Bell’s EV Charging Stations & Destination Facilities and the national power grid.
-Established in May, 2019, Bell Batteries is a wholly owned subsidiary of Bell Resources.
+Founded in May, 2019, by Mark Avery, Bell Batteries is a wholly owned subsidiary of Bell Resources.

 Bell Batteries is building a capacity to operate large multi-site lithium-ion battery storage facilities across Australia.
 The company plans to connect these facilities to its close proximity renewables and Bell’s ultra-fast EV charging stations to meet consumer demand for electricity in the short to medium term.